Intel desires to get back the process lead from AMD

-Looks like Intel is fed up of AMD enjoying the lead in the market.
+Looks like Intel is fed up with AMD enjoying the lead in the market.
 CEO Bob Swan confirmed on a recent earnings call that Intel would be “investing to recapture process leadership going forward”, and that by the third quarter of 2021 Intel’s 7nm products are expected to be unveiled in the market.

 The red Team already bombard the market with its 7nm products with AMD Ryzen 9 3900X whereas the blue team has been shipping its 10nm products, and struggling with the shipment of 14nm products.
 Intel has admitted in the past that it won’t level up with AMD’s 7 manufacturing process until the third quarter of 2021, but Intel asserts that its 10nm manufacturing process is commensurable with AMD’s 7nm manufacturing process.
 That being said, it seems like Intel no longer wants AMD to have the process lead on the market any longer.